syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 control: DocIO
 documentation: UG
 ---
-# MailMerge
+# Mail merge

-Mail Merge is a process of merging data from data source to a Word template document. `WMergeField` class provides support to bind template document and data source. `WMergeField` instance is replaced with the actual data retrieved from data source for the given merge field name in a template document.
+Mail merge is a process of merging data from data source to a Word template document. `WMergeField` class provides support to bind template document and data source. `WMergeField` instance is replaced with the actual data retrieved from data source for the given merge field name in a template document.

-The following data sources are supported by Essential DocIO for performing mail merge.
+The following data sources are supported by Essential DocIO for performing Mail merge.

 * String Arrays
 * ADO.NET objects